NekroDarkmoon/exandriafvtt/README.md

 # Exandria - A Resource Trove

-The exandriafvtt module is mostly a content pack with some extra features.
+The exandria-fvtt module is mostly a content pack with some extra features.
 It showcases all the unoffical fan-made resources made for the lovely World of Exandria by the wonderful community at the [Exandria discord](https://discord.com/invite/Cj47Qgs).

 #### Contents